stefanvstein/stonehorse.candy/README.md

 println(list(take(4, rangeFrom(1))));
 ```

-would print [1,2,3,4]. rangeFrom would not produce more than 4 numbers, as take won't pull more.
+would print [1,2,3,4]. rangeFrom would not produce more than 4 numbers, as take won't pull more numbers.

-And there is more:
+There is more:

 * **first** takes the first element of the next iterator.
 This is terminal
 * **second** takes the second element of the next iterator.
 This is terminal